benoitespinola/geocomputing/pouta/geonode/installing_geonode_2.8_dev_ubuntu.md

 # (geonode) geo@geonode-virtualmachine:/home/geonode$

 pip install Django==1.8.18

 django-admin.py startproject --template=https://github.com/GeoNode/geonode-project/archive/2.8.0.zip -e py,rst,json,yml my_geonode

 # If you get an error like: CommandError: [Errno 13] Permission denied: '/home/geonode/my_geonode'...
-# log out and log in for permissions to be active
+# log out and log in for permissions of your "geo" user to be active
 ```

 Install GeoNode with the commands below.

-Here you will need to make several changes to the installation settings you get from the git repository and some extra commands not mentioned in the documentation.
+Here you will need to make several changes to the installation settings you get from the git repository and some extra commands not mentioned in the official documentation.

 First go to the GeoNode project folder and check for the gdal version installed in your system and what pygdal versions are available.
 ```